 I used to think that only losers went out alone or traveled solo.
 Then I started doing it!
 So now I think that cool people do it.

-How many of these scary dares will you accept?
+Which one of these scary challenges will you accept?